Regulatory and helper T-cell subsets in health and disease

 Projects

-• Targeting Tr1-cells in cancer (AIRC).
+• Targeting Tr1-cells in cancer (IG, AIRC).

-• Role of CD4+ T-cell subsets in aneurysmal subarachnoid hemorrhage (Cariplo, C. Vasco).
+• Role of CD4+T-cell subsets in aneurysmal subarachnoid hemorrhage (Cariplo, C. Vasco).

 • Validation of novel prognostic factors in blood of lymphangioleiomyomatosis (LAM) patients (AST, C. Vasco).